• Home

 MICHAËL LACOULT

-• Graduated from Université de Technologie de Compiègne in France
+• Graduated from the Université de Technologie de Compiègne in France

 • PGCE in Modern Foreign Languages from the University of Birmingham